‘Soul Food Dessert’

 As Nate notes, "Not everybody's chewies come out the same."

-Chasity grew up in Charleston with chewies always on the table, a treasured dessert as ubiquitous at family gatherings as banana pudding for Southern families.
-She adapted the recipe from her aunt and began baking full-time in 2016, initially selling chewies at local barbershops and salons in the area.
+Nate grew up in Charleston with chewies always on the table, a treasured dessert as ubiquitous at family gatherings as banana pudding for Southern families.
+He adapted the recipe from his aunt and began baking full-time in 2016, with Chasity initially selling chewies at local barbershops and salons in the area.
 The couple opened Daddy’s Girls Bakery in 2021, naming the business after their twin daughters.

 Entering the bakery, you can see Nate in the kitchen behind a large glass window baking up the chewies and other treats each day.
 The case has many types of chewies sold by the dozen, half pan or full pan along with cookies, cupcakes and homemade vanilla ice cream with chewies folded in—a must try that the team plated up at this year’s Charleston Wine + Food’s Festival's “The Lowcountry High Life” event.